 - Synthesize submittal data.

-- Establish the organization and procedures of the project management team.
+- Assemble the organization and procedures of the project management team.

 - Work as a team member on project coordination, refinement, and development.